otammato/mongo_/README.md

 ### 3. Test the app

 Verify your app's connection using your web browser.
-Enter the Terraform output, either the DNS address or the public IP of the created EC2 instance, in the browser's address bar.
+Enter the output received after executing "terraform apply", either the DNS address or the public IP of the created EC2 instance, in the browser's address bar.

 <br><br>
 <p align="center" >